NETWAYS/foreman-training/plugins/01_default_hostgroup.md

 ****

-If a host does not already exist, it will be created when the first puppet run (or a different report) triggers the upload of the facts.
-Normally the host is added without any additional configuration in Foreman, the plugin "Default Hostgroup" simply adds the possibility to set a default hostgroup to assign to these newly created hosts.
-This allows to add a classification via the hostgroup already on the first run and without manual intervention.
+If a host does not already exist, it will be created when the first Puppet run (or a different report) triggers the upload of the facts.
+Normally the host is added without any additional configuration in Foreman, the plugin "Default Hostgroup" simply adds the possibility to set a default host group to assign to these newly created hosts.
+This allows to add a classification via the host group starting with the first run and without manual intervention.

 ~~~PAGEBREAK~~~